Manu-sh/http_normalizer_parts/README.md

 # http_normalizer_parts :spider:
 ###### http url normalization utilities for web crawlers

-This library is intended to produce normalized http url and not uri, for example http url dosn't have an userinfo part ([rfc7230](https://tools.ietf.org/html/rfc7230)), a C++17 compiler is required.
+This library is intended to be used from web crawlers ad produce normalized http url and not uri, for example http url dosn't have an userinfo part ([rfc7230](https://tools.ietf.org/html/rfc7230)), a C++17 compiler is required.

 ###### structure of http urls